 Community liaison will be the responsibility of the developer with arrangements for a direct and responsive site management contact for nearby occupiers during demolition and/or construction (signage on hoardings, newsletters, residents' liaison meetings, etc.).
-Contractors will also be expected to liaise with the Local Authority to help manage and coordinate construction impacts.
+Contractors will also be expected to liaise with the Local Authority to help manage construction impacts, including with nearby utilities and infrastructure improvements and to reduce cumulative impacts.

-Reason: To ensure that occupiers of neighbouring premises and the wider environment do not suffer a loss of amenity by reason of pollution and nuisance, in accordance with policies P50 Highways impacts and P56 Protecting amenity of the Southwark Plan 2022; policy T4 Assessing and mitigating transport impacts of the London Plan 2021; and the National Planning Policy Framework 2021.
+Reason: To ensure that occupiers of neighbouring premises and the wider environment do not suffer a loss of amenity by reason of pollution and nuisance, in accordance with policies P50 Highways impacts and P56 Protecting amenity of the

+Southwark Plan 2022; policy T4 Assessing and mitigating transport impacts of the London Plan 2021; and the National Planning Policy Framework 2021.